gyups/johnwilliams/pages/timeline.md

 #### 1800

-- __March 14__: Between 9:15pm and 9:30pm, Captain Lord Allen Proby was locked bellow with the loyal crew and the arms chest on the deck above. __The Mutiny on the *Danae* had begun off the island of Ushant.__ Unable to argue terms with the mutineers, Proby threw important documents overboard, as was protocol.[^4]
+- __March 14__: Between 9:15pm and 9:30pm, Captain Lord Proby was locked bellow with the loyal crew and the arms chest on the deck above. __The Mutiny on the *Danae* had begun off the island of Ushant.__ Unable to argue terms with the mutineers, Proby threw important documents overboard, as was protocol.[^4]

 - __March 15__: The the mutineers sailed towards a French convoy and John Williams hailed the *Colombe* in French.
 A boat was launched and French sailors came aboard.
 Lord Proby surrendered the ship to Captain Julien, specifically refusing to acknowledge the mutineers.[^3] The *Danae* was formerly captured by the French and landed in Le Conquet, Finistère, after slipping away from HMS *Triton* and *Boadicea*.[^4]